Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 3.md

 ## Defining our Clip Player Component

-First, we will need add the following namespace:
+First, we will add the following namespace:

 ```csharp
 using Latios.Kinemation;